carloartieri/fraser_lab/readme.md

 			that will be used for grouping counts.
 For example, in a GTF 'gene_id' will group counts by gene with 'transcript_id' with group counts by transcript.
-In addition, the -t/--type option sets the feature type (column 3) from which to pull features typically you'd want to count from 'exon', but many annotations may use non-standard terms.
+In addition, the -t/--type option sets the feature type (column 3) from which to pull features typically you'd want to count from 'exon', but many annotations may use non- standard terms.

 		-m/--min
 			This sets the minimum # of reads required to include a SNP in the calculation of the fraction of SNPs agreeing in allelic direction.

 		-w/--writephasedsnps
 			If this is specified, then the program will output an additional output file named